ImperialCollegeLondon/ReCoDE-LaTeX-PhD-Template/docs/5_Equations.md

 - Be **numbered** if you need to refer to it later (e.g. “see Equation (4.2)”).
 - Be **introduced and explained** in complete sentences (what does each symbol mean? what is the purpose of this equation?).
 - Be **used** in your discussion of methods or results, not left floating without context.

-In this example, Equation std_sample shows that the standard deviation increases as the data points deviate further from the sample mean.
-This form is widely used when analysing repeated measurements, sensor data, or experimental uncertainty.